Cresset KNIME Nodes version 188.8.131.52359 by www.cresset-group.com

-Spark's molecular comparisons are based on their molecular fields, not on their structure.
+Spark's molecular comparisons using ligand similarity are based on their molecular fields, not on their structure.
 The interaction between a ligand and a protein involves electrostatic fields and surface properties (e.g. hydrogen bonding, hydrophobic surfaces and so on).
 Two molecules which both bind to a common active site tend to make similar interactions with the protein and hence have highly similar field properties.
 Accordingly, using these properties to describe molecules is a powerful tool for the medicinal chemist as it concentrates on the aspects of the molecules that are important for biological activity.
 Using the fields gives a 'protein's view' of how the molecules would line up in the active site, generating ideas on how molecules with different structures could interact with the same protein.
+Docking may also be used to score the final result molecules, which can be particularly helpful for guiding ligand growth into unoccupied pockets of the target protein and to find novel results making interactions with the active site of the protein not mapped by an existing starter or reference molecule.

 The major advance in Spark compared to previous bioisostere replacement tools is that Spark scores each potential replacement in context.
-Each candidate fragment is merged into the starting molecule, the full field pattern for that molecule is calculated, and this is then compared to the starting structure.
+Each candidate fragment is merged into the starting molecule and energy minimized before scoring.
+With ligand similarity scoring, the full field pattern for that molecule is calculated, and this is then compared to the starting structure.
+Alternatively, a docking score is calculated.

 The filter options allow you to specify constraints on the type and properties of the fragments to try.
 Each option has three settings.
 The 'Yes' option specifies that the specified functionality must be present, the 'No' option specifies that it must not be present and the 'Optional' option specifies that it may or may not be present.
 For example, setting 'Contains an aromatic ring' to 'Yes' means that all suggested replacement fragments must contain an aromatic ring.
 Setting 'Contains a non-ring atom or bond' to 'No' will specify that only ring fragments with no exocyclic components may be used.
 The non-obvious flags are explained below under 'Filters'.